dortania/OpenCore-Install-Guide/extras/drm.md

    * See [GPU Buyers Guide](https://khronokernel-3.gitbook.io/gpu-buyers-guide/) for supported cards
 * DRM on Z370 and older are broken for iGPU only systems
    * Z390, B360, H370, H310 boards and newer are supported
-* Working Hadware acceleration and decoding
+* Working hardware acceleration and decoding

 ## Testing Hardware Acceleration and Decoding